Small-time fluctuations for sub-Riemannian diffusion loops: Graded structure and nilpotent approximation

+Thus, the graded order of a non-zero polynomial $g$ is the maximal non-negative integer $i$ such that $g\in\oplus_{w\geq i}\mathcal{P}(w)$ whereas the graded order of the zero polynomial is set to be $\infty$.
 Similarly, for a smooth function $f\in C^\infty(V)$, where $V\subset \R^d$ is an open neighbourhood of $0$, we define its graded order $\ord(f)$ by requiring that $\ord(f)\geq i$ if and only if each Taylor approximation of $f$ at $0$ has graded order at least $i$.
-We see that the graded order of the zero polynomial is $\infty$ and that the graded order of a smooth function is either a non-negative integer or $\infty$.
-Furthermore, a polynomial vector field $Y$ on $\R^d$ is called homogeneous of weight $a$ if, for all $g\in\mathcal{P}(w)$, we have $Y g\in\mathcal{P}(w-a)$.
-In general, the weight of a polynomial vector field is defined to be the smallest weight of its homogeneous components.
-The graded order $\ord(\operatorname{D})$ of a differential operator $\operatorname{D}$ on $V$ is given by saying that
+We see that the graded order of a smooth function is either a non-negative integer or $\infty$.
+Furthermore, for an integer $a$, a polynomial vector field $Y$ on $\R^d$ is called homogeneous of weight $a$ if, for all $g\in\mathcal{P}(w)$, we have $Y g\in\mathcal{P}(w-a)$.
+Here we set $\mathcal{P}(b)=\{0\}$ for negative integers $b$.
+The weight of a general polynomial vector field is defined to be the smallest weight of its homogeneous components.
+Moreover, the graded order $\ord(\operatorname{D})$ of a differential operator $\operatorname{D}$ on $V$ is given by saying that